7RU7H/Archive/APIs/API-Hacking.md

 		- `Model` updates -> `View`
 		- `View` sees `User`

+Hunt for:
+- Are there checks for any API endpoints does the user have access to perform the requested action of the requested object?

 Migitations:
 - Validate any incoming API calls for request methods
 - Authorization mechanisms reliant on user policies and hierarchy